Master this 5-Step Negotiation Process

 When under stress and pressure, you can become so emotionally involved that you revert to instinct rather than logic.
 This means that you react rather than respond.
 Meaning that you either try to dominate the process or ultimately give in to the other party’s needs.

-A Weak Pre-Negotiation Position
+A Weak Pre-negotiation Position

 Talking Too Much